 Giving children this opportunity provides self-belief, self-confidence, excitement and sews a seed of what they can do; I hope that those introduced to the Foundation will support this initiative and the aeronautical industry and pilots throughout the country will continue to be involved and assist to give more children this wonderful opportunity.”

-Phil Packer, remains committed to improving the lot of young people and we are delighted to announce that, with this in mind, his brand new Website has just gone live.
+Phil Packer remains committed to improving the lot of young people and and you can read more about his work by visiting his Website.
 Please click on the link to visit it and learn more about his inspirational plans.

 His aim is: “To deliver inspiration, create greater inclusion and to influence in the areas of self-

 Phil Packer MBE Founder of the British Inspiration Trust – Ambassador for the Douglas Bader Foundation

 “I was reading a script for Julius Caesar when terrorist ringleader, Mohammed Sidique Khan, detonated a home-made bomb on a busy Tube train in London.”
 David Gardner

 David’s injuries were so bad that he was the first Edgware Road survivor to be operated on at St. Mary’s Hospital in Paddington.

 He was blown off his seat and onto the carriage floor where he lay for 45 minutes, drifting in and out of consciousness while fellow passenger, Jason Rennie, a former Army officer, ripped up a shirt and used it as a tourniquet for his badly damaged left leg.

 During a 5-hour operation, David’s leg had to be amputated above the knee, his spleen was removed and doctors fought to save his left kidney.
 The following day he went through a further operation to remove shrapnel from his right leg.

 He subsequently underwent operations on both ears for perforated eardrums.
 Despite the severe nature of his injuries, David returned to his day job as a management accountant within four months.
 He continues to pursue his acting career.